Miss Pagan 3G

 Music Teacher: Mr Vince

-History and Geography Team: Mr Rawson and Mrs Dymond.
+History and Geography Team: Mr Davda and Mrs Dymond.

-PE and French Team: Mr Field, Miss Pagan, Miss Hupperdine and Mrs Minor.
+PE and French Team: Mr Field, Miss Pagan, and Mrs Minor.

 RE and PHSE: Mrs Davies, Mrs Worthington, Mrs Billingham and Miss Brennan.